-- 1. Maintaining metrics collection by IP addresses and subnets might be of use in this case as well.
+- Maintaining metrics collection by IP addresses and subnets might be of use in this case as well.
 If the malefactor's app isn't a public one but rather targeted to some closed audience, this fact will be visible in the dashboards (and if you're lucky enough, you might also find suspicious Referers, public access to which is restricted). - 2.
-Allowing partners to restrict the functionality available under specific API keys:

-- setting the allowed IP address range for serverto-server APIs, allowed Referer's and application ids for client APIs; - white-listing only allowed API functions for a specific key; - other restrictions that make sense in your case (in our coffee API example, it's convenient to allow partners to prohibit API calls outside of countries and cities they work in).

-3. Introducing additional request signing:

-- o for example, if on the partner's website, there is a form displaying the best lungo offers, for which the partners call the API endpoint like /v1/search?recipe=lungo&api_key={apiKey}, then the API key might be replaced with a signature like sign = HMAC("recipe=lungo", apiKey); the signature might be stolen as well, but it will be useless for malefactors as they will be able to find only lungo with it; - instead of API keys, time-based one-time passwords (TOTP) might be used; these tokens are valid for a short period of time (usually, one minute) only, which makes working with stealing keys much more sophisticated.
+Allowing partners to restrict the functionality available under specific API keys: - setting the allowed IP address range for server-to-server APIs, allowed Referers and application ids for client APIs; - white-listing only allowed API functions for a specific key; - other restrictions that make sense in your case (in our coffee API example, it's convenient to allow partners prohibiting API calls outside of countries and cities they work in). - 3.
+Introducing additional request signing: - o for example, if on the partner's website there is a form displaying the best lungo offers, for which the partners call the API endpoint like /v1/search?recipe=lungo&api\key={apiKey}, then the API key might be replaced with a signature like sign = HMAC("recipe=lungo", apiKey); the signature might be stolen as well, but it will be useless for malefactors as they will be able to find only lungo with it;

-- 4. Filing complaints to the administration (hosting providers, app store owners) in case the malefactor distributes their application through stores or uses a diligent hosting service that investigates abuse filings.
-Legal actions are also an option, and even much so compared to countering user fraud, as illegal access to the system using stolen credentials is unambiguously outlawed in most jurisdictions. - 5.
-Banning compromised API keys; the partners' reaction will be, of course, negative, but ultimately every business will prefer temporary disabling of some functionality over getting a multi-million bill.
+- instead of API keys, time-based one-time passwords (TOTP) might be used; these tokens are valid during a short period of time (usually, one minute) only, which makes working with stealing keys much more sophisticated. - 4.
+Filing complaints to the administration (hosting providers, app store owners) in case the malefactor distributes their application through stores or uses a diligent hosting service that investigates abuse filings.
+Legal actions are also an option, and even much so compared to countering user fraud, as illegal access to the system using stolen credentials is unambiguously outlawed in most jurisdictions. - Banning compromised API keys; the partners' reaction will be, of course, negative, but ultimately every business will prefer temporary disabling of some functionality over getting a multimillion bill.